rossrobino/blog/src/content/dom-apis-server.md

 A major drawback of using web components is the fact that they do not have an easy path that supports server-side rendering.
 By putting DOM APIs on the server, this would unlock the ability to server-side render web components.

-## Try it out
+## Conclusion

 Incorporating DOM APIs into server-side rendering doesn't just mirror client-side practices; it enhances developer productivity and capitalizes on JavaScript's strengths.
-For those interested in exploring static site generation through this approach, check out [domco](https://domco.robino.dev), a Vite plugin that uses jsdom to statically render pages.
-This technique represents a significant potential in simplifying server-side JavaScript developments by standardizing and extending the utility of DOM manipulation capabilities.